jessepav/lacygoill-wiki-backup/vim/regex.md

 Which may have unexpected results.

-## Are there any pitfalls I should be aware of when using the complement of a bracket expression?
+## Which pitfall I should be aware of when using the complement of a bracket expression?

-Is your complement preceded by an atom and a quantifier?
+Is your complement preceded by an atom followed by a quantifier?
 If so, make sure your bracket expression  includes the atom, or use `\@>` on the previous atom.